shp216/StarGAN-TA/README.md

+* Test

-* 2 modes for this model(test data location is fixed so we notify test data location in code.)
+  2 modes for this model(test data location is fixed so we notify test data location in code.)

   The size of the input image is not constrained by the model; it is resized to the image size value specified within the model during operation